samsarahq/samsara-sdks/goapiclient/docs/Driver.md

 ### SetLocale

-`func (o *Driver) SetLocale(v string)`
+`func (o *Driver) SetLocale(v DriverLocale)`

-SetLocale gets a reference to the given string and assigns it to the Locale field.
+SetLocale gets a reference to the given DriverLocale and assigns it to the Locale field.

 ### GetName